jsilvela/lostamong/content/post/reading-tolstoy.md

 (Briggs)

-No.
+No. \
 I like P&V much better.
-It is more direct, and to me seems truer.
+It is more direct, and to me it seems truer.

 So why, then, had I been tired by P&V?
-Their detractors complain about rough, un-gramatical English, but on one hand, it doesn’t seem un-gramatical to me, and on the other, being a non-native English speaker, I think I am less aware of, or more indulgent of, non-idiomatic English.
+Their detractors complain about rough, un-gramatical English, but on one hand, it doesn’t seem un-gramatical to me, and on the other, being a non-native English speaker, I think I am less aware of non-idiomatic English, or more indulgent of it.

 I think the problem with P&V is that it is occasionally sloppy, to the point of not making sense.
 It would have benefited from a few more rounds of error